yarahhhhhh/TrainGuard/readme.md

-# SNCF Safety Knowledge Extraction Pipeline
+# SNCF Safety Knowledge Extraction Pipeline: AI TINKERERS Hackaton 10/12/25

 This project extracts **structured railway safety knowledge** from unstructured incident documents and prepares it for ingestion into a **Neo4J graph-based safety system**.
 Its purpose is to help railway safety personnel analyze incidents, identify root causes, and justify maintenance or budget decisions using a connected safety knowledge graph.
 The data is from the SNCF opendata and can be viewed here: https://eu.ftp.opendatasoft.com/sncf/rapports/rapport-securite-2023.PDF
+This a basic version of the graph, it should be enriched to demonstrate its full capability.
 ---

 ## Overview